 Bones form the scaffolding that hold the body together and allow it to move.
 They also help protect vital organs, store minerals, and provide an environment for creating bone marrow.
 By adulthood, humans have 206-213 bones.

-Despite first impressions, bones are living, active tissues that are constantly being remodeled.
+Bones are living, active tissues that the body is constantly remodeling.

-The largest bone in the human body is the thighbone or femur, and the smallest is the stapes in the middle ear, which are just 3 millimeters (mm) long.
+The largest bone in the human body is the thighbone, or femur, and the smallest is the stapes in the middle ear, at around

 Bones have an internal structure similar to a honeycomb, which makes them rigid yet relatively light.

-2. Cancellous (trabecular or spongy) bone: This consists of a network of trabeculae or rod-like structures.
+Cancellous (trabecular or spongy) bone makes up the remaining 20% of bone and consists of a network of trabeculae, or rod-like, structures.
 It is lighter, less dense, and more flexible than compact bone.